 According to Shazia, “It can be difficult or easy to deal with your partner’s relatives and friends because it is a choice that you make to bond with them.
 A new relationship is rarely forceful.
 You not only accept your partner for who they are but also the people they are associated with, and so does your partner.
 It can be challenging or easy depending on your perspective toward the people in your partner’s life.”

 12. Fights and arguments will be quite different in a new relationship

-Basically, as a more mature person in a new relationship after divorce, you will probably handle fights and arguments smartly.
-You will also most likely stop fighting on small issues like possessiveness, absentmindedness and so on.
-The frequency of fights and arguments might also be reduced, as you will argue about major issues only.
+As a more mature person in a new relationship after divorce, you will probably handle fights and arguments smartly.
+You might also stop fighting on petty issues like jealousy or possessiveness in the relationship.
+The frequency of the arguments might also reduce, as you will argue about major issues only.

 13. Flowery romance will not envelop your new relationship

 Your divorce will make you a realist.
 Therefore, you might not expect any flowery romance from your new partner.
 You might not even be able to express the same either.
 All you will require in your new relationship after divorce is a show of genuine love and affection from your partner’s side.